-is also a means of ensuring responsibility : withstanding the scrutiny of a critical reader (including reviewers, PDB annotators, and fellow scientists)
+is also a means of ensuring responsibility : withstanding the scrutiny of a critical reader (including reviewers, PDB annotators, fellow scientists, and the whole community!)

-RETRACTED: Structure of MsbA from Vibrio cholera: A Multidrug Resistance ABC Transporter Homolog in a Closed Conformation
+RETRACTED: Structure of MsbA from Vibrio cholera: A Multidrug Resistance ABC Transporter Homolog in a Closed Conformation aDepartment of Molecular Biology, CB-105, The Scripps Research Institute, La Jolla, CA 92037, USA Edited by D. Rees.
+Available online 25 June 2003.

-Geoffrey Chang^{a, M}
+Geoffrey Changa, M